 Program Objectives and Delivery Method:

 The ICE program is offered for those who want to become effective educators and advocates for cryonics.
-ICE agents will be able to effectively explain to anyone, especially those in doubt, why cryonics is an essential asset in everyone’s longevity portfolio.
-ICE agents will learn the most informative and persuasive ways of communicating the idea.
-This will boost membership growth, thereby benefiting everyone including the ICE agent.
-ICE agents who are responsible to getting people to sign up will also benefit by receiving part of the new member’s first year dues.
+Educators will be able to effectively explain to anyone, especially those in doubt, why cryonics is an essential asset in everyone’s longevity portfolio.
+Cryonics Educators will learn the most informative and persuasive ways of communicating the idea.
+This will boost membership growth, thereby benefiting everyone including the Educator.
+Independent Cryonics Educators who are responsible to getting people to sign up will also benefit by receiving part of the new member’s first year dues.